Colorado Avalanche 2025-26 NHL Betting Lines

+Although head coach Jared Bednar is returning to the Colorado Avalanche for the 2025-26 season, there are plenty of skeptics who believe he should be gone.
 For the Colorado Avalanche, it was a fourth consecutive 100-point season.
 Colorado made the Stanley Cup Playoffs for the eighth consecutive season.
-Colorado has been one of the elite franchises in the NHL, but there is a sense that they are not getting all that they can out of what they have and that their window will not be open forever.
-For all of his regular season success, head coach Jared Bednar has only one Stanley Cup Final appearance and championship.
-Some fans and gamblers wonder if more could be accomplished.
+Colorado has been one of the elite franchises in the NHL, but there is a sense that they are not maximizing their potential with what they have and that their Stanley Cup window will soon close.
+Despite his regular season success, head coach Jared Bednar has only one Stanley Cup Final appearance and championship.
+Some fans and gamblers wonder if more could be accomplished, especially after last spring’s flop.

 To conclude the regular season, the Colorado Avalanche were 49-29-4 straight up and 37-39-6 over/under the total.
 Colorado was also third in the Western Conference playoff standings, 14 points behind the Winnipeg Jets.